Knowledge Transfer Partnerships

 - The possibility of working towards a higher degree

 Your business know-how is protected throughout the project.
 Preliminary project discussions and grant writing can be covered by suitable NDAs, as needed.
-All the IP developed during the project stays with your company unless agreed otherwise.
+All intellectual property developed during the project stays with your company unless agreed otherwise.
 Your company has full control over confidentiality of the project results during and after the project.

 STS Defence are specialists in mission critical communications and intelligent systems and operate in the defence, marine, aerospace and nuclear sectors.